HaakonBakker/RuterCLI/README.md

 # Usage
 Run with: python3 GetDept.py STATION W/E
-STATION should be ShortName for the station.
+STATION should be ShortName or Name for the station.
 That is, Forskningsparken [Trikk] = FOPT
+Øvre Toppenhaug = "Øvre Toppenhaug"
+Asker Train Station = "Asker [Tog]" OR Asker\ [Tog]

 Find your favorite station ShortName in stops.json.